Davismk3/plate-local-river-generation/flat-infinite/README.md

 Pointwise functions are designed to stay Numba-compatible where performance matters.
 Platewise construction prioritizes readability and debuggability, then converts object-backed river data into packed arrays for fast terrain sampling.

+NOTE: since this codebase was written in Python, various---sometimes confusing---techniques are used to get around Python's slow nature.
+You will see I tend to avoid dictionaries and classes.
+I may rewrite this whole project in C++, which would hopefully make things easier to read.

 ## Architecture

 ```text